kicking impostor syndrome to the curb

 Mindset Monster #5: Living In The Land Of Analysis Paralysis

-You put a lot on the line with every new song.
+You put a lot on the line with every new creation.
 I get it.
-But… living in the land of over analysis and evaluating situations every which way doesn’t mean you won’t have a failure or two.
+But… living in the land of over-analysis and evaluating situations every which way doesn’t mean you won’t have a failure or two.
 We all fail.
 Sometimes more than we’d like to admit.
 Don’t let fear stop you from moving forward.
 It’s an important part of the process.
 Learn from it.

-In fact, I recommend acting as if a goal has already been achieved.
-I’m not saying “fake it until you make it.”
+I recommend acting as if a goal has already been achieved.
+I’m not saying “Fake it until you make it.”
 I mean from more of a visualization standpoint.
 See the outcome and then go through the motions as if it’s already been crushed.
 Doing that enough times well guarantees that you’ll become more confident in your decisions.

 Mindset Monster #6: Forgetting To Believe In Yourself